-Failure to adhere to the above-described policy may result in repeating a course, academic probation, or dismissal from the program.
+Failure to adhere to the above-described policy may result in one or more of the following: repeating a course, academic probation, or dismissal from the program.

 The University Office of Financial Aid has a policy on satisfactory academic progress for those students who receive payment from any Title IV Financial Aid Program.